ti-cortex-m4/demo-java-completablefuture/doc/article.md

 8. to get the value of the tax (a long-running call, depends on tasks 7)
 9. to calculate the price of both product in the USD after tax (depends on tasks 7, 8)

-Notice that some tasks are long-running (for example, they make remote calls), so it’s worth executing them asynchronously.
+Notice that some tasks are long-running (for example, they make remote calls), so it`s worth executing them asynchronously.
 Also, some tasks here depend on other tasks (they must be executed sequentially) but some are independent (they can be executed parallelly).

 The proposed workflow is implemented below in three styles: synchronous, asynchronous `Future`-based, and asynchronous `CompletableFuture`-based.